Berlin Palace and Humboldt Forum

-The Spandau Castle Building Hut was founded under the direction of the sculptor Berthold Just to restore the sculptures and reliefs of the façade decoration.
+A Palace Building Hut was founded to restore and redesign the sculptures and reliefs of the façade decoration.

 New formulation of the fourth façade by Franco Stella

-The east façade of the castle is formed by a grid façade that follows the storey of the baroque façades and is clad with slabs of architectural concrete, the colour of which is based on the light sandstone of the reconstructed façades.
+The eastern façade of Humboldt Forum is formed by a grid façade in modern architecture.
+It follows the storey height of the baroque façades and is clad with slabs of architectural concrete.
+The coloration is related to the neighbouring baroque sandstone elements.

-Civil engineering and shield tunnelling of the U-5 under the construction site
+Civil engineering and shield tunneling of the U5

 Open space design